About the Dance

 Everything You Need to Hit the Dance Floor!

 We can't stress enough how important a good foundation is, & this program is jam-packed with great tips & technical details.
-Many students - even advanced dancers - love retaking this class to really fortify their skills.
-Hence, we're adding an alternative ending for those dedicated students!
+Many students - even advanced dancers - love retaking this class to really fortify their skills!

 Cross Body Leads